remotion-dev/remotion/packages/docs/docs/get-remotion-environment.md

 ---

 With the `getRemotionEnvironment()` function , you can retrieve information about the current Remotion Environment.
-`getRemotionEnvironment()` returns an object with the following properties:
+It returns an object with the following properties:

 - `isStudio`: Indicates if you are currently in the studio.
-- `ìsRendering`: Tells if one is currently in a render.
+- `isRendering`: Tells if one is currently in a render.
 - `isPlayer`: Indicates if you are in the Player.

 This can be useful if you want components to compute some values differently based on the environment you are in.